charliebrunold/chess/README.md

 # chess
-A completely original chess clone to practice programming fundamentals
+My first solo project: A completely original chess clone in order for me to improve my programming fundamentals